 I think one of the most captivating things about Sheffield Park and probably the main reason we keep going back, is the vast woodland area and large variety of bewitching and magical trees.
 From great old oaks, some of which you can actually climb inside, to gigantic giant redwoods, the woodland is spellbinding and the perfect place to capture a little persons imagination (and even a big person like me!)

 So with all that in mind, what better place for an impromptu Halloween photo shoot!
 I’d been a little slow getting anything organised for Halloween this year and as the weeks passed by, I seen more and more visits to local pumpkin patches popping up on Instagram and I felt increasingly guilty that I hadn’t planned anything for Ettie!
-Other than Christmas, Halloween is absolutely my favourite time of year and I didn’t want her to miss out on the fun just because I was at work, so to make sure we had some happy memories, I took Halloween off work, bought her a little Witching outfit and some pumpkins (which she keeps calling apples!) and we set off on our adventure.
+Other than Christmas, Halloween is absolutely my favourite time of year and I didn’t want her to miss out on the fun just because I was at work, so to make sure we had some happy memories I took Halloween off work, bought her a little Witches outfit and some pumpkins (which she keeps calling apples!) and we set off on our adventure.

 When we arrived at Sheffield Park, the first place we came to was a large tree with lots of winding branches growing out of the ground.
 Of course Ettie wanted to climb them all and I thought she looked a little bit like a witch on a broom so it was perfect for the day.